-The industry structure of most emerging countries might not be ready for the migration of Industry 4.0, or for facing other challenges such as governing, promoting productivity, maintaining economic growth and creating jobs.
-Therefore, the AI for intelligent Maunfacturing Systems (AIMS) Research Center, one of the MOST AI centers, aims to integrate various efforts to empower intelligent manufacturing and digital transformation for Made in Taiwan to maintain its competitive to enpower intelligent manufacturing and digital transformation for Made in Tawan to maintain its competitive advantages.
-The teams have proposed industry 3.5 as a hybrid strategy between industry 3.0 and the to-be industry 4.0.
-They have developed core technologies which have validated the approaches through a number of in-depth industrial collaborations with leading companies in different fields including the high-tech manufacturing assembly, process, and textlie industries.
-With the innovative solutions AIMS has developed, Taiwan is able to play a leadership role in the new manufacturing paradigm of industry 3.5 and share our experiences with other emergent countries (such as ASEAN countries) facing similar issues.
+The industry structure of most emerging countries might not be ready for the migration of industry 4.0, or for facing other challenges such as governing, promoting productivity, maintaining economic growth and creating jobs.
+Therefore, the AI for Intelligent Manufacturing Systems (AIMS) Research Center, one of the MOST AI centers, aims to integrate various efforts to empower intelligent manufacturing and digital transformation for Made in Taiwan to maintain its competitive advantages.
+The teams have proposed Industry 3.5 as a hybrid strategy between Industry 3.0 and the to-be Industry 4.0.
+They have developed core technologies which have validated the approaches through a number of in-depth industry 4.1 in collaborations with leading companies in different fields including the high-tech manufacturing, assembly, process, and textile industries.
+With the Innovative solutions AIMS has developed, Taiwan is able to play a leadership role in the new manufacturing paradigm of Industry 3.5 and share our experiences with other emergent countries (such as ASEAN countries) facing similar issues.

-Internet of Things in Production: Industrie 4.0
+internet of Things in Production: industrie 4.0